 ---|---|

 Late filing or payment will result in a penalty of 10% of the total tax due.
-Interest accrues from the original due date as well, and you must pay your bill in full in order to return your account to good standing.
+Interest accrues from the original due date as well at a rate not less than 12%, and you must pay your bill in full in order to return your account to good standing.

-Fortunately, you can take advantage of the excellent assortment of features offered by TaxTools to remove some of those burdens so you can focus on the things you want to be focusing on.
-This software package tracks all of your taxable sales, ensuring that you’re charging sales tax to customers at the appropriate rates, and that you always have detailed records of those sales.
-It also facilitates filing and paying of your sales tax on time and accurately, and it routinely monitors state sales tax statues for any changes that may impact you.
-TaxTools integrates smoothly with all ecommerce platforms, so no matter how you reach your customers, you can benefit.
+Fortunately, you can take advantage of the excellent assortment of tax calculator features offered by TaxTools to remove some of those burdens so you can focus on the things you want to be focusing on.
+This software package tracks all of your taxable sales, ensuring that you’re charging sales tax to customers at the appropriate rates and that you always have detailed records of those sales.
+It also facilitates the filing and paying of your sales tax on time and accurately, and it routinely monitors state sales tax statutes for any changes that may impact you.
+TaxTools integrates smoothly with all eCommerce platforms, so no matter how you reach your customers, you can benefit.

 So, if you’re ready to see how TaxTools can streamline your business processes and relieve some of the stress of managing sales tax in Rhode Island and elsewhere, click here to sign up for a free trial today.